iconation/Hylian/README.md

 }
 ```

-Otherwise, it will return the following result:
+Otherwise, it will return the following result containing the price value:

 ```
 > Command: